mysociety/alaveteli/doc/INSTALL.md

 # Configure Database

-There has been a little work done in trying to make the code work with other databases (e.g. SQLite), but the preferred database is PostgreSQL.
+There has been a little work done in trying to make the code work with other databases (e.g. SQLite), but the currently supported database is PostgreSQL.

 If you don't have it installed: